True Crime: New York City: Gameplay

 Driving missions can involve either trying to catch another car, or escape from another car.
-At all times, when the player is in a car, their car's condition is shown on screen.
+At all times, when the player is in a car, their car's condition is shown on-screen.
 If the car's health meter empties, the car is close to destruction.
 As with Streets of LA, during normal driving missions, the player can solve random crimes given by the radio dispatcher, although, unlike in the first game, these crimes can now take place inside buildings as well as on the streets.
 Additionally, the map is divided up into twenty different neighborhoods.
 When Reed solves a random crime in a particular area, the crime rate in that area drops.
 After he has solved a set number of crimes in one area, that area is considered "clean," and crime rates will not increase (although random crimes will still occur within the area).
-If Reed continues to ignore random crimes in a given area before it is clean, the crime rate in that area will increase, leading to stores closing, dirtier streets, boarded up buildings, more aggressive civilians, and resulting in more random crimes needed to clean the area up.
+If Reed continues to ignore random crimes in a given area before it is clean, the crime rate in that area will increase, leading to stores closing, dirtier streets, boarded up buildings, and more aggressive civilians.
+As a result, more random crimes will need to be resolved to clean the area up.

-Unlike Streets of LA, where the player could purchase upgrades at the costs of reward points and upon completion of a challenge, upgrades in New York City simply cost money, with no points system and no challenge in place.
+Unlike Streets of LA, where the player could purchase upgrades at the cost of reward points and upon completion of a challenge, upgrades in New York City simply cost money, with no points system and no challenge in place.
 Upgrades become available for purchase as the player moves up through five grades of promotion.
 Money in the game can be earned legitimately by collecting wages, or illegitimately by selling evidence at pawn shops and/or extorting business owners.

 The player also has a "Good Cop/Bad Cop" meter.
-If the player arrests criminals, solves crimes, shoots opponents with neutralizing shots, and knocks out rather than kills opponents, they will get Good Cop points.
-If, however, they kill civilians, kill unarmed criminals, shoot armed criminals in the head, fail to identify themselves as a police officer before opening fire, extort businesses, or sell evidence to pawn stores, they will get Bad Cop points.
+If the player arrests criminals, solves crimes, shoots enemies with neutralizing shots, and knocks out opponents instead of killing them, they will get Good Cop points.
+If, however, they kill civilians and unarmed criminals, shoot armed criminals in the head, fail to identify themselves as a police officer before opening fire, extort businesses, or sell evidence to pawn stores, they will get Bad Cop points.
 The player's status as a Good Cop or a Bad Cop will affect the game's ending.
 If the player performs actions that lead to Bad Cop points, it will also fill a rogue meter and when it gets too high, the player is considered to have "gone rogue," and other police officers will begin to attack Reed.